Bures-Wasserstein geometry for positive-definite Hermitian matrices and their trace-one subset: Classical information geometry

-We wil see however that this expression of the $(e)$-representation is not general enough for the quantum case.
+We will see however that this expression of the $(e)$-representation is not general enough for the quantum case.

-\subsubsection{\textit{Hellinger distance, Fisher metric and Fisher distance}}
+\subsection{Hellinger distance, Fisher metric and Fisher distance}

 In this section we derive the Riemannian metric corresponding to the Hellinger distance on $\mathcal{M}_+(\Omega)$.
 Then we find the Riemannian distance corresponding to the restriction of this metric to $\mathcal{P}_+(\Omega)$.
 These will turn out to be the Fisher metric and Fisher distance respectively.
-This derivation was first due to Rao \cite{rao} and can be seen as a special case of the derivation given in the second part of the paper. \\
+This derivation was first due to Rao \cite{rao} and can be seen as a special case of the derivation in Section \ref{BWgeom}. \\

-Restricted to the subset of diagonal matrices, it is easy to see that the BW distance on $\pherm$ given in \eqref{BWdistance1} has the following form: